seanspsong/CoC/README.md

    cd CoC
    ```

+2. **Configure OpenAI API Key:**
+   - Get your OpenAI API key from [OpenAI Platform](https://platform.openai.com/api-keys)
+   - Add the key to your iOS device's Settings app
+   - The app will automatically detect and use your API key

-2. **Open in Xcode:**
+3. **Open in Xcode:**
    ```bash
    open CoC.xcodeproj
    ```

-3. **Build and Run:**
+4. **Build and Run:**
    - Select your target device (iPhone/iPad simulator or physical device)
    - Press `Cmd + R` to build and run
-   - App will automatically load with sample cultural data
+   - App will automatically load with AI-powered cultural insights

 ## Usage Guide 👆

 ### Main Interface
 - **Browse Destinations**: Scroll through the card-based destination overview
 - **Tap Destinations**: Tap any destination card to view cultural details
-- **Add Content**: Use the purple + button to add new destinations or cultural cards
+- **Voice Input**: Use the microphone button to ask cultural questions
 - **Settings**: Access app preferences via the ⚙️ settings button

-### Cultural Learning
+### AI-Powered Cultural Learning
-- Each destination contains multiple cultural cards
+- **Ask Questions**: Tap the microphone and speak your cultural questions
+- **Get Instant Insights**: GPT-5 generates personalized cultural knowledge
-- Cards are organized by category with visual icons
+- **Explore Categories**: View cultural cards organized by category
-- Tap any cultural card to expand and read detailed information
-- Navigate back using the purple "Back" button
+- **Bilingual Content**: See cultural concepts in both English and local languages
+- **Dynamic Content**: Each question generates unique, relevant cultural insights

 ## Color Theme 🎨